radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-06-creating-a-forked-repo/index.md

 # Your first commit: Creating a forked repo

-In order to limit the branches on the main repo, Radius will enforce code contributions via forked repos.
+In order to limit the branches on the main repo, Radius enforces code contributions via forked repos.

 ## Creating a forked repo